 Social media is possibly the loudest of all soapboxes and just a brief sweep over your LinkedIn feed will expose those companies with poor recruitment processes – in fact, I have seen people on LinkedIn actively encouraging others to report bad experiences on Glassdoor.

-Your talent pipeline
+Keep your talent pipeline flowing

 Giving feedback will help cultivate your talent pool.
 Workable believe that recruitment is a fishing expedition into your talent pool – some fish you will want to keep, others you will want to throw back in for when they are ready to be caught!